openharmony/commonlibrary_ets_utils/README.en.md

 # ets_utils
-The ets_utils component provides four modules: js_api_module, js_util_module, js_sys_module, and js_worker_module.
+The ets_utils component provides four modules: js_api_module, js_util_module, js_sys_module, and js_concurrent_module.
 The following provides an introduction to these modules and describes their directory structures, APIs, and involved repositories.

 # Modules
 ## js_api_module